delphix/dcs-for-azure-templates/dcsazure_ADLS_to_ADLS_delimited_discovery_pl/README.md

 * `MAX_RESULTS` - This is the max number of blobs to be included in the Azure blob storage REST API call (default `5000`).
 * `MSFT_API_VERSION` - This is the version of the Microsoft API to use for the Azure blob storage REST API call (default `2021-08-06`).
 * `MSFT_BLOB_TYPE` - This is the type of blob to use for the Azure blob storage REST API call (default `BlockBlob`).
+* `STORAGE_ACCOUNT` - The name of the Azure Blob Storage account default (`DCS_PLACEHOLDER`).
+It is required to set the storage account name during the initial setup and replace it with actual storage account name.

 ### Parameters